Live streaming with Azure Media Services v3

 - Using a cloud DVR

-- Live Event types feature comparison
+- Live event types feature comparison

 - States and billing

-See the Frequently asked questions article.
+See the live streaming questions article.